BAATN Autumn Seminars

 Thur, 22 November 2018 – The Philosophy of Alienation: Working Radically and Relationally – Karen Minikin

-Mon, 26 November 2018 – Survival or therapy?
+Mon, 26 November 2018 (This event unfortunately has been cancelled) – Survival or therapy?
 Sexual and Gender based violence in conflict and post conflict regions – Gurcharan Virdee

 6:30 PM till 9:30 PM